An Overview of Complex Regional Pain Syndrome (CRPS)

 Stage three is the end stage for Complex Regional Pain Syndrome.
 The muscles have not been used so the arm is atrophic.
 The joint involved will become contracted and useless.
 The pain causes the individual to ignore the extremity.
 Disuse osteoporosis is severe.
 Skin is shiny and smooth.

 The goal is to avoid this stage by aggressive PT prior to onset of stage 3.

 Diagnosis of CRPS

 There is no single diagnostic test for CRPS.
 Diagnosis is a compilation of different findings based upon a thorough history, physical examination and possible imaging findings.
 The diagnostician needs to rule out other potential pain generators before the diagnosis of CRPS is considered.
 That is, a diagnosis of CRPS is a diagnosis of exclusion.

 The mainstay for treatment is early occupational and physical therapy.
 Desensitizing the involved area is paramount.
 There are modalities that can be used including direct stimulation of the area, electrical stimulation, contrast baths, medications and even implantable stimulators and pumps.

-For additional information on Complex Regional Pain Syndrome (CRPS), please contact the office of Dr. Donald Corenman, spine specialist and neck doctor serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional information on Complex Regional Pain Syndrome (CRPS), please contact the office of Dr. Donald Corenman, spine specialist and neck doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.